ruisdael-observatory/NCQC/README.md

 * [Getting a report from a QualityControl object](#getting-a-report-from-a-qualitycontrol-object)

 ### Creating a configuration file or dictionary
 To remove the manual labor from setting up the configuration for the `QualityControl` object, there are two methods: `create_config_dict_from_yaml` and `create_config_dict_from_dict` to create the base for a configuration dictionary by parsing an existing .yaml file or dictionary respectively.
 By specifying the names of the groups containing the dimensions, variables and global attributes via the paramaters `dimensions_name`, `variables_name`, and `global_attributes_name`, these fields get added to the output dictionary with the structure for specifying what checks to perform already set up.
+The types for all the values are given, but the specific values will still need to be filled in.
 Below is an example of how this can be used.

 Method call:
 ```python